Friday, June 12 at the Convention!

-Open to: All players ages 5-18.
+It is open to all players ages 5 to 18.
 To be eligible, your child must know how to play chess.
-There is a cap of 60 players.

 Sections: Primary (ages 5-11), and youth (ages 12-18) (A middle-grade section may be added if needed.)